martineriksson/jormungandr/README.md

 Jǫrmungandr
 ===========

-*A very small ORM named after a very large snake.*

 Jǫrmungandr is a simple ORM, as in Object Redis Mapper.
 It enables very flexible creation of Ruby objects backed by a Redis database.
 It is kind of similar to Struct, but more dynamic.
 Model classes can be created like so: